kunalmanchanda/AllThingsJavascript/readme.md

 #### Hoisting

+* Execution Context
 * Hoist means to lift or raise up
 * function declaration are hoisted not function expression
-* functions & variable declarations are hoisted
+* functions & variable declarations are hoisted to the top level of code - i.e. you can use them even before they are declared
-* let & const aren't hoisted
+* let & const are hoisted but they stay in Temporal Dead Zone until initialized with value

 #### functions